-I was cycling the other day up First Avenue and came across a giant statue of a Dalmatian balancing a New York City taxi cab on its nose in front of NYU Children’s Hospital’s new Kimmel Pavilion on 34th Street.
+I was cycling up First Avenue and came across a giant statue of a Dalmatian balancing a New York City taxi cab on its nose in front of NYU Children’s Hospital’s new Kimmel Pavilion on 34th Street.

-The giant 30-foot statue, Spot, was put up this past summer.
+The giant 30-foot statue, Spot, was unveiled in 2018.
 The taxi cab is a real Prius donated by Toyota.
-It was stripped of its motor.
-When it rains, the windshield wipers work!
+It was stripped of its motor, but when it rains, the windshield wipers actually work!

 The statue was designed to give kids and their families an emotional boost when they arrived at the hospital.